rmit-ir/GRAG-LiveRAG/scripts/aws/README.md

 uv run scripts/aws/deploy_ec2_llm.py
 ```

+At this point, you can access the model at <http://localhost:8987/v1/>.
+Try `uv run src/services/llms/general_openai_client.py` to request the model.

 > [!IMPORTANT]
 > Leaving the GPU resources running can incur big costs, so make sure to stop it on time.
 >